Legalunicorn/dotfiles/README.md

 # XFCE Settings (GUI)

+I have already uploaded my `.config/xfce4` files but you can reference this if you like.

 ## Panels
 Set your own panel bg colors (dont set panel bacnground color in  `gtk.css` unless you want all panels to have the same bg color)